Sliver of hope: Kremlin sees a diplomatic path on Ukraine

 “There are no sensible reasons for such a military deployment,” Scholz said.
 “No one should doubt the determination and preparedness of the EU, NATO, Germany and the United States” in case of an military offensive.

 U.N.
-Secretary-General Antonio Guterres held talks with Lavrov and Ukrainian Foreign Minister Dmytro Kuleba, underlining “there is no alternative to diplomacy.”
+Secretary-General Antonio Guterres held talks with Lavrov and Ukrainian Foreign Minister Dmytro Kuleba and said in a statement that “abandoning diplomacy for confrontation is not a step over a line, it is a dive over a cliff.”

 Biden on Monday spoke by phone with British Prime Minister Boris Johnson.
 According to a Downing Street statement, the two “agreed there remained a crucial window for diplomacy and for Russia to step back from its threats towards Ukraine.”